Dishoungh/gentoo-config/Gentoo/gentoo-config.md

 18. (chroot) livecd /etc/init.d # rc-update add dbus default
 19. (chroot) livecd /etc/init.d # rc-update add cronie default

-# Part VI: Bootloader and Reboot
+# Part V: Bootloader and Reboot
 1. (chroot) livecd /etc/init.d # cd / && echo 'GRUB_PLATFORMS="efi-64"' >> /etc/portage/make.conf
+2. (chroot) livecd / # emerge --config sys-kernel/gentoo-kernel
 2. (chroot) livecd / # grub-install --target=x86_64-efi --efi-directory=/boot --removable
 3. (chroot) livecd / # grub-mkconfig -o /boot/grub/grub.cfg
     - Change all the instances of the root UUID in this file to the PARTUUID version and change root=UUID= to root=PARTUUID=.
 I don't know why, but it just works for me.
 I would like to address this to where I don't have to do that, but somehow, doing this fixes Kernel panics for me.